 #ARTICLE XV: DISTRICT MEMBERSHIP

 Section 1.
-This PTA/PTSA shall be a member of the district designated by the Virginia PTA/PTSA.
-This PTA/PTSA is in the NORTHERN VIRGINIANorthern Virginia District of the Virginia PTA/PTSA.
+This PTA/PTSA shall be a member of the district designated by the Virginia PTA.
+This PTA/PTSA is in the Northern Virginia District of the Virginia PTA.

 Section 2.
-The district shall act as liaison between the Virginia PTA/PTSA and local units, to coordinate policies and current programs of local units with those of the Virginia PTA/PTSA, and shall submit votes cast by local unit members in their respective districts for the Proposed Legislation Program to the Legislation Committee chairman for tabulation.
+The district shall act as liaison between the Virginia PTA and local units, to coordinate policies and current programs of local units with those of the Virginia PTA, and shall submit votes cast by local unit members in their respective districts for the Proposed Legislation Program to the Legislation Committee chairman for tabulation.

 Section 3.
-Local units are entitled to be represented at the Annual District Meeting and the District Legislation Workshop by the president or alternate and three other voting delegates.
-If the membership is larger than one hundred (100), there shall be one additional delegate for each fifty (50) memberships or major fraction thereof.
+Local units are entitled to be represented at the Annual District Meeting and the District Legislation Workshop by the president or alternate and three (3) other voting delegates.
+If the membership is larger than one hundred (100), there shall be one (1) additional delegate for each fifty (50) memberships or major fraction thereof.